-Our programs positively impact thirty-five communities in six critical conservation landscapes across northern Tanzania.
+Our programs positively impact sixty-three communities in six critical conservation landscapes across northern Tanzania.

 Our strategic and holistic conservation model is designed to benefit both people and wildlife while helping to preserve the natural environment for future generations.
 Read our 2021 Annual Report to learn about our most recent accomplishments and programmatic updates.

 Measuring Impact, Monitoring Effectiveness